AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * sympy: This package performs symbolic computations and is used for k-vector searching with ISODISTORT.

+* chromaDB: The chromaDB package is used for LLM (AI-based) documentation searching.
+It is needed with both the llama and ollama backends.  ("Help via LLM Docs Search" command.)

+* llama-cpp-python: this provides the llama backend used for LLM (AI-based) documentation searching.
+The alternate is to use the ollama backend for the used for the "Help via LLM Docs Search" command.

+* huggingface_hub: This is used to install the LLM model used in the llama backend used for LLM (AI-based) documentation searching.
+If the model is downloaded in some other manner (to ~/.GSASII/llama_models) then huggingface_hub is not needed.

+* ollama: The ollama package in conda and pip does not appear to work, at least not on all platforms, but can be used as an alternate backend to llama-cpp for LLM (AI-based) documentation searching with the "Help via LLM Docs Search" command. aYou are commended to install ollama directly from https://ollama.com/download/.
+Then either start this as a server process or define the ``OLLAMA_BIN`` environment variable and GSAS-II will start when the help window is open and end the server process when the window or GSAS-II is closed.

 *Conda command*:
   Should you wish to install Python and the desired packages yourself, this is certainly possible.
 For Linux, ``apt`` or ``yum`` is an option, as is